-The Altitude Reference can be adjusted up or down in 10-foot increments by Higher Alt or Lower Alt or rolling the NOSE UP/DN Wheel (GMC control unit).
+- The Altitude Reference can be adjusted up or down in 10-foot increments by Higher Alt or Lower Alt or rolling the NOSE UP/DN Wheel (GMC control unit).
 Using this method, up to 200 feet of altitude change can be commanded.
-To change the Altitude Reference by more the 200 feet, climb/descend using another vertical mode (PIT, VS) to capture the desired Selected Altitude.
+To change the Altitude Reference by more the 200 feet, use the CWS button (if equipped) as described below, or climb/descend using another vertical mode (PIT, VS) to capture the desired Selected Altitude. - If the aircraft is equipped with a CWS Button, pressing the CWS Button allows the aircraft to be hand-flown to a new Altitude Reference.
+When the CWS Button is released at the desired altitude, the new altitude is established as the Altitude Reference.